Contractible stability spaces and faithful braid group actions: Finite-type components

 To see that there are only finitely many indecomposable objects (up to isomorphism) note that any indecomposable object in the heart has a simple quotient.
 There are only finitely many such simple objects, and each of these admits non-zero morphisms from only finitely many isomorphism classes of indecomposable objects. \end{proof}

-\begin{remark} Since a torsion theory is determined by its indecomposable objects it follows that a $t$--structure on $\cat{C}$ as above has only finitely many torsion structures on its heart, \ie it has finite tilting type. \end{remark}
+\begin{remark} Since a torsion theory is determined by its indecomposable objects it follows that a t-structure on $\cat{C}$ as above has only finitely many torsion structures on its heart, \ie it has finite tilting type. \end{remark}

 \begin{corollary} Suppose $\cat{C}$ is a locally-finite triangulated category and that $\rk K\cat{C}< \infty$.
-Then the stability space is a (possibly empty) disjoint union of finite-type components, each of which is contractible. \end{corollary} \begin{proof} Combining Lemma \ref{alg implies finite type} with Lemma \ref{simple finite tilting} shows that each component of the tilting poset is of finite-type.
-The result follows from Theorem \ref{stab contractible}. \end{proof} \begin{example} Let $Q$ be a quiver whose underlying graph is an ADE Dynkin diagram.
-Then the bounded derived category $\cat{D}(Q)$ of finite dimensional representations of $Q$ over an algebraically-closed field is a locally-finite triangulated category \cite[\S2]{MR3050703}.
-The space $\Stab(Q)$ of stability conditions is non-empty and connected (by Remark \ref{connectedness in algebra case} or the results of \cite{MR976638}), and hence by Corollary \ref{LF contractibility} is contractible.
+Then the stability space is a (possibly empty) disjoint union of finite-type components, each of which is contractible. \end{corollary} \begin{proof} Combining Lemma~\ref{alg implies finite-type} with Lemma~\ref{simple finite tilting} shows that each component of the tilting poset is of finite tilting type.
+The result follows from Theorem~\ref{stab contractible}. \end{proof} \begin{example} Let $Q$ be a quiver whose underlying graph is an ADE Dynkin diagram, and suppose the field $k$ is algebraically-closed.
+Then $\cat{D}(Q)$ is a locally-finite triangulated category \cite[\S2]{MR3050703}.
+The space $\Stab(Q)$ of stability conditions is non-empty and connected (by Remark~\ref{connectedness in algebra case} or the results of \cite{MR976638}), and hence by Corollary~\ref{LF contractibility} is contractible.
 This affirms the first part of \cite[Conjecture 5.8]{MR3281136}.
-Previously $\Stab(Q)$ was known to be simply-connected \cite[Theorem 4.6]{MR3281136}. \end{example} \begin{example} For $m\geq 1$ the cluster category $\cat{C}_m(Q) = \cat{D}(Q) / \Sigma_m$ is the quotient of $\cat{D}(Q)$ by the automorphism $\Sigma_m= \tau^{-1} [m-1]$, where $\tau$ is the Auslander--Reiten translation.
+Previously $\Stab(Q)$ was known to be simply-connected \cite[Theorem 4.7]{MR3281136}. \end{example} \begin{example} For $m\geq 1$ the cluster category $\cat{C}_m(Q) = \cat{D}(Q) / \Sigma_m$ is the quotient of $\cat{D}(Q)$ by the automorphism $\Sigma_m= \tau^{-1} [m-1]$, where $\tau$ is the Auslander--Reiten translation.
 Each $\cat{C}_m(Q)$ is locally-finite \cite[\S2]{MR2955969}, but $\Stab(\cat{C}_m(Q)) = \emptyset$ because there are no t-structures on $\cat{C}_m(Q)$.

-\cite[Remark 5.6]{MR3281136} proposes that $\stabGQ{N} / \braidGQ{N}$ should be considered as an appropriate substitute for the stability space of $C_{N-1}(Q)$.
+Remark 5.6 of \cite{MR3281136} proposes that $\stabGQ{N} / \braidGQ{N}$ should be considered as an appropriate substitute for the stability space of $C_{N-1}(Q)$.
 Our results show that the former is homotopy equivalent to the classifying space of the braid group $\braidGQ{N}$, which might be considered as further support for this point of view. \end{example}